Lost-Outpost/sovngarde/README.md

 All MCM menus have been automated so you are good to ignore them unless you want to change anything.

 ### ENB
-To enable ENB, run the ENB Organizer from the exe list.
-Go to presets on the left menu and enable the enb binaries and one preset.
-Low spec users or first time players may want to choose the Cathedral Minimalist profile to start
+To enable ENB, do the following:
++ Run the ENB Organizer from the exe list
++ Go to presets on the left menu and enable the enb binaries and one preset
++ Low spec users or first time players may want to choose the Cathedral Minimalist profile to start

 ### TK Dodge
 If you wish to change the dodge key, do the following: